haltu/muuri/README.md

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
   * The items that were succesfully shown without interruptions.
-If an item is already visible when `grid.show()` is called it is cosidered shown successfully.

 **Examples**